Nos tutelles

 par Rosso Michel - publié le , mis à jour le

-Participants : F. Ozanam, M. Rosso, C. Henry de Villeneuve
+Participants : François Ozanam, Michel Rosso, Catherine Henry de Villeneuve

 Lithium-ion batteries are among the best current solutions for storing electrical energy.
 The replacement of carbon which is currently used in negative electrodes by silicon would further improve their performance.
 However, silicon undergoes very significant volume variations during charge/discharge cycles, yielding rapid battery degradation.